aalu1418/FS2_Final_Project/README.md

   - [x] write to database
   - [x] read from database
   - [x] store image in bucket
-  - [x] get image in bucket - can access URL, not sure if need to download from storage
+  - [x] get image in bucket - can access URL & display, not sure if need to download from storage
   - [ ] setup authentication
   - [ ] secure database & retain functionality
     - [ ] all authenticated users can pull everything from database
+    - [ ] all authenticated users can view everything from storage
-    - [ ] authenticated user can see info about everyone, but only their sent messages
+    - [ ] authenticated user can see info about everyone, but only specific data
+    - [ ] authenticated user can only see specific objects in storage
+- [ ] determine data (storage & database) storage structure

 #### Deepanshu
 - [ ] experiment with Bootstrap